ncoghlan/misc/notes/python3/questions_and_answers.rst

 frameworks wishing to take advantage of the new syntactic features need to reconsider whether or not to continue supporting Python 2.7.

-Twisted 15.4 was released, the first version to included a Python 3 compatible version of the "Twisted Trial" test runner.
+Twisted 15.4 was released, the first version to include a Python 3 compatible version of the "Twisted Trial" test runner.
 This allowed the Twisted project to start running its test suite under Python 3, leading to steadily increasing Python 3 compatibility in subsequent Twisted releases.

 **October 2015**: Fedora 23 ships with only Python 3 in the LiveCD and all default images other than the Server edition.